A Compensation Guide for Your Property Management Virtual Assistant

 Does the Exchange Rate Affect How Much I Pay My Virtual Assistant?

 Based on their location, the local exchange rate will affect how much your virtual assistant receives, but it will never affect the amount you pay.
-However, keep in mind that competitive pay rates should consider pay rates in your VA's home country.
+However, keep in mind that competitive pay rates should reflect pay rates in your VA's home country.

-Through your Free Company Account, you can post jobs, view ideal candidates, interview your top picks, then hire and pay VAs with no employer fees ever!
+Through your Free Company Account, you can post jobs, view ideal candidates, interview your top picks, then find and pay VAs with no company fees ever!
+Managing remote teams is straightforward through our platform.
 Learn more about how it works when you Schedule a Free Consultation!